Who we are and what we do

 Number of vacancies

-- As at April 2017, the total number of unfilled vacancies Trust wide was 379.19 FTE (full-time equivalent) posts not filled with substantive or fixed term staff.
+- As at April 2020, the total number of unfilled vacancies Trust wide was 464.7 WTE (full-time equivalent) posts not filled with substantive or fixed term staff.

 Payroll contractual arrangements

-- As at December 2016 the Trust has outsourced payroll to SBS, the duration of the current contract ends in Nov 2019.
-The contract involves the processing on a monthly as well as weekly basis of a fully managed payroll service for all staffing groups, including both substantive and temporary
+- The Trust has outsourced payroll to SBS, the duration of the current contract ends in January 2020.
+The contract involves the processing on a monthly as well as weekly basis of a fully managed payroll service for all staffing groups, including both substantive and temporary.

 Contractual arrangements for security and number of incidents